GoCD Developer Documentation

 For Mac Users

-Homebrew is the easiest way to install the additional packages
+Homebrew is the easiest way to install the additional packages:

-brew install ant subversion mercurial p4
+brew install subversion mercurial perforce

 For Windows Users

-- It will create a service and ask you for a repository root folder.
+Alternatively, for Perforce you can use a full installer for both client and server.
+It will create a service and ask you for a repository root folder.
 I'd suggest putting it somewhere you don't care about and

-to be running or rely on this root folder - they only need the binary to be available on thePATH
+then disabling the service.
+GoCD's tests don't need p4d to be running or rely on this root folder - they only need

-which the installer does for you.
+the binary to be available on the PATH which the installer does for you.

 3.2: Running Java/Server tests from the command line